Willie169/Android-Non-Root/README.md

 #!/data/data/com.termux/files/usr/bin/sh
 xfce4-session &
 ```
-Don't put any else command to the file `~/.vnc/xstartup` but only the lines shown above.\
+Don't put any other command to the file `~/.vnc/xstartup` but only the lines shown above.\
 XFCE will start automatically on VNC server startup.
 #### Additional Recommended Packages for Installation
 - `netsurf` - Simple graphical web browser.
 Javascript is not supported.